Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  D. Bar knows her new index based on X
  G. Bar's index is represented by graph index, not Unity X Pos
  H. Fix reset button
+ J. The other bars should reorder AS THE USER IS MOVING THEIR SELECTED BAR Ja.
+An issue with index sorting causes no gap for the currently moving bar Jb.
+Bars moving slowly probably because they're getting triggered too often Jc.
+It was because of the grainy movement - there was often an equality.
+Changing to float fixes this.
  K. the graph doesn’t ever rest with missing or OVERLAPPING bars on any given spot Ka. done - selected bar pops forward enuff to prevent them touching
  L. the selected bar could move forward smoothly when selected to avoid overlaps - i can do this by modifying local mesh